Skip to main content

 Cluster readiness

 Your cluster is ready.
-Verify by checking the GPU nodes that are available:
+To verify the available GPU Nodes, run:

 kubectl describe nodes | grep -A5 "nvidia.com/gpu"

-You should see one or more nodes listed and GPU capacity in the describe output.
+You should see one or more Nodes listed with GPU capacity in the output.

 Red Hat access token

 You need a Red Hat pull secret so the cluster can pull images from registry.redhat.io.
-Get a Red Hat service account by completing the following:
+To get a Red Hat service account:

-5. Convert the service account token into json:
+5. Convert the service account token to JSON:

 yq e '.data.".dockerconfigjson"' PULL-SECRET.yaml | base64 -d > auth.json